Nevario/FoxOMS-Import-Scripts/README.md

 # FoxOMS / Sonderplan Import Scripts
-This is a collection of import scripts used to pull data into FoxOMS via the API.
+This is a collection of import scripts used to pull data into the resource scheduling tools [FoxOMS](https://www.foxoms.com) and [Sonderplan](https://www.sonderplan.com) via the API.

 The scripts were created to show how its possible to migrate data from the legacy resource scheduling tools like Farmerswife, Scheduall, Xytech MediaPulse etc.